Ultimate Furlough (and JSS) FAQs – Updated 16 November 2020

 4. When does the scheme run until?

 The Scheme was backdated to 1 March 2020, for any staff already on lay off or made redundant as a result of the crisis.
-The Scheme was intended to last until 30 June 2020, however, it has been changed to the Flexible Furlough Scheme and will last until 31 October 2020.
+The Scheme was intended to last until 30 June 2020, however, it has been changed to the Flexible Furlough Scheme and was due to last until 31 October 2020.

-Full-time employees, part-time employees, employees on agency contracts, employees on fixed-term contracts and employees on flexible or zero-hour contracts for whom employers had made an RTI submission to HMRC as at 19 March 2020.
+For the purposes of this note “employee” covers full-time employees, part-time employees, employees on agency contracts, employees on fixed-term contracts and employees on flexible or zero-hour contracts.

 Apprentices can also be furloughed but must be paid at least the Apprenticeship Minimum Wage, National Minimum Wage or National Living Wage (as applicable) and so the employer must make up any shortfall.